Opportunistic fraudsters are very active in times of crisis. Stay ahead of them by looking out for three common red flags.

 - Misleading or deceptive links

 Red Flag #2: Suspicious Employee Behavior

-It’s an unfortunate reality that our employees may take advantage of our business.
+It’s an unfortunate reality that your employees may take advantage of your business.

 Protect yourself by looking for these signs: